ChamiLamelas/Music_Tab_Project/README.md

 E|-10-|
 ```

 **(4)** 2 notes should not overlap in such a way their fret numbers are not fully on top of each other.
-For example, the following would be a violation because 10 and 11 overlap. the note on the d-string would not be read properly
+For example, the following would be a violation because 10 and 11 overlap. the note on the D-string would not be read properly

 ```
      QQ